IBM/aspera-connect-sdk-js/.github/CONTRIBUTING.md

 When you need to make a change, use the same method detailed above except you no longer need to run `git push -u origin { YOUR_BRANCH_NAME }` just `git push`.

 Once all revisions to your pull request are complete, one of the maintainers will squash and merge your commits for you.

-## Who can contribute?

-Anyone!
-The one and only requirement is you'll need a [public GitHub account](https://github.com/join), as all our assets live on GitHub.

-- **Development:** If coding is your thing, you can help us by contributing bug fixes or new features.
-- **Documentation:** Our documentation is just as important as the code itself, and anyone is welcome contribute to    our documentation to make sure it stays correct and up-to-date.